Kimlv/xrm-webapi-client-1/README.md

     .RetrieveMultipleAsync<Account>("?$select=accountid&$filter=statecode eq 0");
 ```

-## Tests
+## Build and Test

+1. Download or clone the repo and open the `Xrm.WebApi.sln` Solution in Visual Studio.
+2. Build the `Xrm.WebApi.csproj` and `Xrm.Webapi.Tests.csproj` projects
-To run the Unit Tests provide the following organization-specific information and test data in a `secrets.json` file managed by the [Secrets Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-3.1&tabs=windows#secret-manager).
+3. To run the Unit Tests provide the following organization-specific information and test data in a `secrets.json` file managed by the [Secrets Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-3.1&tabs=windows#secret-manager).

 ```Json
 {